MicroStrategy/embedding-sdk-docs/docs/embed-bot-consumption-page/embed-bot-consumption-properties.md

 ### `disableHyper`

 <Available since="2024 Update6" />
-Use the `disableHyper` boolean value to decide if the hyper extension highlight service should be disable or not for the bot consumption page
+Use the `disableHyper` boolean value to decide if the hyper extension should highlight the bot consumption page or not

 #### Required?